What is 3-D Printing?

 Take a look at some items our patrons have printed in the slideshow below.
 Want to print something?
 Keep scrolling for more details!

 Read our 3-D Printing Policy to get started!

 Complete our online 3-D Print Request Form.
 You can pick from a selection of Ready to Print 3-D Designs or you can submit your own.
 The required file type for 3-D Print files is OBJ, STL, or 3MF.
-We use a variety of colored PLA filaments for our prints.
+We use a variety of colored PLA filament for our print jobs.

 We aim for a turnaround time of 2 weeks, but actual turnaround will depend on the size of the queue.
 For print jobs greater than 5 hours, we cannot guarantee an explicit turnaround time.

 You can also download our paper 3-D Print Request Form and submit via e-mail with your files attached to firstname.lastname@example.org.
 If you are visiting the library, you can bring your completed form and a USB drive with the files to the Reference Desk on the 2nd floor.